 By November of 2009, Greg’s case had been through the first two stages of the NCIIC process – the investigation had been completed and presented to the agency’s Commissioners.
 During a two day hearing in September, the commissioners heard the evidence and voted, unanimously, to send Greg’s case to the final step of the NCIIC process, a hearing before three judges.

 It was at this point that Chris called and asked if we’d be interested in documenting Greg’s case.
 While it was possible Greg could be the first person released through this process it was every bit as likely that the judges would refuse to release him and would send him back to prison.
 Of course, we jumped at the chance.

-What followed was two months of dropping everything whenever the phone rang, getting in the car and driving from Winston-Salem to Raleigh to record an interview or cover an event.
+For the next two months, whenever the phone rang, we would drop everything, get in the car and drive from Winston-Salem to Raleigh to record an interview or cover an event.
 If we needed something to inspire us to keep going we got it on the afternoon of February 17, 2010 when the three judges all ruled that Greg was innocent of the murder of Jacquetta Thomas.

 The years that followed have been filled with lessons in perseverance, patience, and understanding.
 As, we suspect, happens with all independent films, there are times you make great progress and times everything grinds to a halt.
 Things that you think would take a couple of weeks take four months.
 And often financial reality (and the day job) just hit you in the face and it’s time to earn some money.